Geukers/CAFShortTermMemoryTest/README.md

 <b>To play this game, go to CAFShortTermMemoryTest/dist/Main/Main.exe</b>

-If you want to modify this script, install PyCharm Community on your computer, and watch a video on youtube of how to setup it
+<p>If you want to modify this script,
+install PyCharm Community on your computer, and watch a video on youtube of how to setup it</p>
 The file "Main.exe" was created using pyinstaller

 # The settings that you can change in the script